National Union of Syrian Students: During the Syrian uprising

-Suspention
+Suspension

 Ba'athist rule in Syria ended with the fall of the Assad regime on 8 December 2024.

 On 26 December 2024, the Ministry of Higher Education and Scientific Research in the Syrian caretaker government issued a decision to suspend the activities of the National Union of Syrian Students.

 According to Decision No. 96, the suspension was implemented in accordance with the provisions of the Universities Organization Law and its executive regulations, and the requirements of the public interest.